zoekclegg/playwright-ui-api-test-automation-framework/README.md

-# Playwright UI and API test automation framework in Typescript
+# Playwright UI test automation framework in Typescript

-This is a UI & API automation framework built using Playwright & TypeScript which uses a page object model.
-The project automates functional test cases on the website [ContactListApp](https://thinking-tester-contact-list.herokuapp.com/).
+This is a UI automation framework built using Playwright & TypeScript which uses a page object model.
+The project automates functional test cases on the website [Demo Blaze](https://www.demoblaze.com/index.html).

 ### Languages, Frameworks and Tools used